 PIM Sparse Mode (SM) uses the concept of Rendezvous Point (RP) as a meeting point for any routers or Layer-3 switches that will involve in multicasting as multicast source and receivers.
 The RP can be manually configured as Static Rendezvous or can be automatically discover in the network using some protocols such as Bootstrap Rendezvous.
 Each router or Layer-3 switch that receives multicast traffic from a source will forward it to the RP.
-Routers or Layer-3 switch called Designated Router (DR)that would like to receive multicast traffic will have to send or forward a PIMJoin message to the RP.
+Routers or Layer-3 switches in PIM SM will not forward any multicast traffic unless some node requests it.
+Each router or Layer-3 switch called Designated Router (DR)that would like to receive multicast traffic will have to send or forward a PIMJoin message to the RP.